afrase/kodiswift/docs/tutorial.rst

 At the end of this tutorial we're going to have a basic version of the Academic Earth Plugin.
 This plugin plays videos from http://www.academicearth.org/.

-Since this tutorial is meant to cover the usage of xbmcswift2, we will not be covering HTML scraping.
+Since this tutorial is meant to cover the usage of kodiswift, we will not be covering HTML scraping.
 It makes sense to partition your scraping code into a separate module from your addon's core functionality.
 In this example, we're going to use a scraping library for academic earth that I already have written.